 Numbers and statistics

-In 2015, the number of animals was 256,228.
+A total of 222.424 laboratory animals were used in Berlin in 2017.
+In 2016, the number of animals was 252.246.
 Berlin has long been regarded as the “capital of animal testing”.
 However, the high number of laboratory animals can be explained by the high density of research institutions.

 Animal Welfare at the DRFZ